 While penalties are the main punishment for not following procedures, universities also need to consider the impact on their reputation.
 When universities take the initiative to thoroughly vet research collaborations, partnerships, and funding sources, it sends a clear message that they’re committed to upholding ethical standards and safeguarding national interests.

 Stakeholders are more likely to place their trust in institutions that demonstrate a proactive approach to due diligence, seeing them as reliable and responsible contributors to societal progress.
 Having a reputation for stringent due diligence and ethical research collaborations is incredibly attractive for individuals seeking an environment of academic integrity.

 How universities can comply with the NSIA

 Now the NSIA has been rolled out, universities need to think about how they can ensure compliance with the regulation.
-Identifying sensitive areas, technologies, and potential collaborations that might raise concerns under the NSIA requires thorough research and analysis.
+Identifying sensitive areas, technologies, and potential collaborations that might raise concerns under the NSIA.
 This could involve reviewing government guidelines, assessing the nature of research projects, and investigating the background of the partner.